GenerousLabs/questions/questions/sean.md

   - What is one relationship in your life you would like to improve?
 How would you like it to change?
   - For what would you like to be remembered?
   - What do you most value being able to give to others?
-  - What is the one thing you have most enjoyed learning in this process?
-What is the one thing you have most enjoyed sharing in this process?
+  - What is the one thing you have most enjoyed learning about your partner?
+What is the one thing you have most enjoyed sharing?
-  - How do you feel answering these questions together has changed your relationship with your partner?
-How would you like that relationship to grow in the future?
+  - Who else might you like to answer these questions with?
+Why?
 ---

 # Why